-Adjacent to single-family residential uses, a Type B buffer yard, with an average width of 25', a minimum width of 20', and a planting rate of 3 canopy trees, 5 understory trees and 25 shrubs per 100 l.f.
+Adjacent to single-family residential uses, a Type B buffer yard, with an average width of 25', a minimum width of 20', and a planting rate of 3 canopy trees, 5 understory trees and 25 shrubs per 100 linear feet.

-Adjacent to medical office uses, self-storage,d or to vacant property: Vehicular Use Area buffer yard (see Parking Lots, below).
+Adjacent to commercial uses or to vacant property: Vehicular Use Area buffer yard (see Parking Lots, below).